 With over 40 locations and inside industry knowledge this is the perfect way to check out all that Uptown has to offer, all from the comfort of an indoor bus with air condition in the summer and heat in the winter!

-Spot locations from the romantic classic When Harry Met Sally
+- Experience romantic locations from When Harry Met Sally

-Visit the café where Meg Ryan waits for her date in You’ve Got Mail
+- Stop at the café where Meg Ryan’s character is ‘stood up’ in You’ve Got Mail

-See the museum featured in Men in Black, Mr. Popper’s Penguins and When in Rome
+- Pass the museum seen in Men in Black, When in Rome, and Mr. Popper’s Penguins

-Pass the townhouse where Fran Fine and the Sheffields lived in The Nanny
+- Spot the posh townhouse residence of Fran Fine and the Sheffields from The Nanny

-Explore locations from Netflix’s You, How I Met Your Mother, Trainwreck, Black Swan, Cruel Intentions and more
+- Discover locations from Oceans 8, The Marvelous Mrs. Maisel, How I Met Your Mother, The Sopranos, Black Swan, Trainwreck, Cruel Intentions and so much more

 Your adventure begins north of Times Square at McGee’s Pub, the inspiration for MacLaren’s on How I Met Your Mother.
 Weaving down the crowded avenues you’ll see the original “Soup Man” from Seinfeld (still possibly the best soup in NYC), and north up 8th Avenue.